 How to Set Up SPF and DKIM for Mailchimp

-Follow the steps below to set up SPF and DKIM for Mailchimp, AKA email domain authentication, so that your marketing emails are more likely to reach the inbox.
+Follow the steps below to set up SPF and DKIM for Mailchimp, so that your marketing emails are more likely to reach the inbox.
+This is a process also known as email domain authentication.

 How to set up SPF and DKIM for Mailchimp: